Auditors Talk Tech, Educating Management and Diversity

 Members and guests discussed a wide range of topics, including a look at technology to address various challenges, including SOX controls and audit hours.
 Participants exchanged ideas on educating management in what they actually do (and how business units shouldn’t be afraid of IA); they also talked about the challenges of diversity in internal audit and finding qualified candidates.

 Talking technology.
 Members discussed the various systems they have used and, in many cases, the failings of each.
 Protiviti got high marks for control rationalization but got less than stellar ratings for documentation.
 Others mentioned Workiva as good for reporting.
 One system that most agree does a good job with SOX is SoxHub from a company called AuditBoard.
-Read more on SOX and Protiviti here.
+Read more about SOX and Protiviti here.

 • Takeaway: Find what works for you.
 Finding the right system for your department always comes down to what your department needs vs. what the industry says or peers say you need (or what they use).
 Unfortunately, trial and error (and the expense thereof) is still the norm.
 Nonetheless, based on member input, SoxHub sounds like an effective tool.